dreamwebhost/munin-litespeed/README.md

 # munin-litespeed

-A set of munin-plugins to monitor LiteSpeed updated for CentOS 7.
+Improved set of munin-plugins to monitor LiteSpeed.

 Forked from https://github.com/burner1024/munin-litespeed